LiberTEM/LiberTEM/README.rst

 <https://gitter.im/LiberTEM/Lobby>`_ if you are interested!

 LiberTEM is evolving rapidly and prioritizes features following user demand and contributions.
+Currently we are working on `live data processing
+<https://github.com/LiberTEM/LiberTEM-live>`_, `integration with Dask arrays and
-In the future we'd like to implement live acquisition, and more analysis methods for all applications of pixelated STEM and other large-scale detector data.
+Hyperspy <https://github.com/LiberTEM/LiberTEM/issues/922>`_, support for sparse data, and implementing analysis methods for various applications of pixelated STEM and other large-scale detector data.
 If you like to influence the direction this project is taking, or if you'd like to `contribute
 <https://libertem.github.io/LiberTEM/contributing.html>`_, please join our
 `gitter chat <https://gitter.im/LiberTEM/Lobby>`_ and our `general mailing list
 <https://groups.google.com/forum/#!forum/libertem>`_.